Skip to main content

 MD E-Nnovation Grants Fuel Competitive Research Edge

-Three new endowed professorships funded by Maryland E-Nnovation grants and matching UMB funds.
+Three new endowed professorships are funded by Maryland E-Nnovation grants and matching UMB funds.

 MD E-Nnovation Grants Fuel Competitive Research Edge